Skyscraper and a man holding tablet representing EMEA marketing

 A screen shot of Bitdefender's YouTube channel

-As always, if you pinpoint what interests your clients and create relevant content for them, you’re on your way to success.
+As always, if you pinpoint your clients’ interests and create relevant content for them, you’ll be on your way to success.

 To avoid missing new trends or creating content that doesn’t resonate, it’s always best to work with a local EMEA marketing agency or with people who know the region really well.